TAP-GGC/makeysrace/README.md

 ## Outreach Activities

 1. **TAP Expo, Apr 28, GGC** – To promote IT field and the TAP program to college students
-2. **Class Workshops** – on Apr 9 and Apr 13 (2 occasions), to promote IT field to non-IT college students
+2. **Class Workshops** – on Apr 9 and Apr 13 (2 workshops each day), to promote IT field to non-IT college students

 ### Class Workshop